-The aim of this project, led by Dr Dobril Ivanov, is to understand the molecular mechanisms that underlie AD and other forms of dementia, using functional computational approaches.
-The team is developing a novel methodology to link gene-expression profiles to phenotypes observed in animal models and human iPSCs, and apply this knowledge to understand the disease mechanisms in humans.
+The aim of this project, led by Dr Dobril Ivanov, was to understand the molecular mechanisms that underlie AD and other forms of dementia, using functional computational approaches.
+The team worked to develop a novel methodology to link gene-expression profiles to phenotypes observed in animal models and human iPSCs, and apply this knowledge to understand the disease mechanisms in humans.

 1. To collect data on specific subphenotypes in mice.

 2. To update the methodology and develop prediction from the molecular signatures.